 Check for important local information about what to do in an emergency from the civil defence site nearest you.

-The Wellington regional council's transport page has links to transport plans and the key transport options available
+Visit the Wellington Regional Council's transport page to find links to transport plans and the key transport options available.

 Porirua, Kapiti and the Wairarapa

 Public transport for these areas is delivered by several overlapping services.
-See these pages for more information about what is available in each area.
+Use the following links to find more information about what is available in each area.

 Cycling and walking

-Wellington City Council provides information about the cycle lanes around the city, and some top tips for getting around on bicycles.
+The Wellington City Council's website provides information about suburban walkways, walking tracks and city cycle lanes as well as tips for getting around on bicycles.

-Let’s Carpool is an easy way to find a carpool match, helping you to find people to share a car for your regular commute or a one-off trip.
-Carpool currently covers five regions: Auckland, Waikato, Taranaki, Canterbury and Wellington.
+Smart Travel NZ is an easy way to find a carpool match, helping you to find people to share a car for your regular commute or a one-off trip.

 The Days Bay Ferry